safe-network-explained/safe-network-explained.github.io/_posts/2016-05-10-safe-network-implementation-explained-in-plain-language.markdown

 ### What happens when a vault goes offline?

+Churn is the movement of data on the safe network as nodes join, leave, or relocate.
+It's an essential feature for the reliability and security of data on the safe network.
+The best place to begin to gain an understanding of churn is the events that trigger it.
+In this case, churn is initiated by new vaults joining the network.

+For some background to this, read the section about [how new vaults discover peers](#new-vault-peer-discovery) and the section about [what happens when a vault comes online](#what-happens-when-a-vault-comes-online) which discusses how churn is managed.

+With that background it's easy to understand how vaults going offline is handled, since it's almost exactly the same way as vaults coming online.
+Both these events trigger churn.

+At the highest level of an existing vault responding to a lost node, the [NodeLost](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/vault.rs#L128) event calls the [on_node_lost](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/vault.rs#L251) event, which is then calls handle_node_lost for each persona.

+Data Managers handle lost nodes by finding data affected by the lost node.
+The vault [checks the size of the close group](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/data_manager.rs#L627) for that data and if is less than it should be, it [refreshes that data](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/data_manager.rs#L637) to bring the consensus group to the size.

+Maid Managers handle lost nodes by [refreshing the account data](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/maid_manager.rs#L213), which brings the consensus group back up to the required number.

+There's a subtle but important distinction to be made here regarding the use of the phrase 'vault goes offline'.
+The event is worded in the code more correctly as 'lost' rather than 'offline'.
+The 'lost' event may happen due to going offline, or because a vault is renamed.
+Both these events result in churn, and from the perspective of existing vaults are identical.

 [Back to Table of contents](#what-happens-when-a-vault-goes-offline_toc)

 ### How does data transition from a file on my computer to being stored on vaults? {#data-transition-to-network}